divad12/blog/open-sourcing-uw-flow-draft.md

 ## Footnotes

 &#91;1\] Also known as the Fourth Year Design Project, this is a 3-course sequence where Software Engineering students at Waterloo work on a single project in teams of 3-4 over the span of 16 months.
-Instead of a purely educational school project, we thought of this as the perfect opportunity to do a startup while we were still in school, and get course time and credit at the same time.
+Instead of a purely educational school project, we thought of this as the perfect opportunity to do a startup while we were still in school (and get course time and credit at the same time).

 Jamie is one of the most competent programmers I've worked with, but we just _had_ to ask him Fizz Buzz.
 You know.
 Just in case.
 We also asked him his favourite type of questions, HR questions like "what's your greatest weakenss".